 The Company has not yet established an ongoing source of revenue sufficient to cover its operating costs and allow it to continue as a going concern.
-Based on cash on hand as of August 9, 2019 of approximately \$7.2 million, the Company may not have the capital to finance its operations including any unforeseen expenses such as higher than anticipated legal costs and uninsured catastrophe to the Company operations for the next 12 months.
+Based on cash on hand as of November 7, 2019 of approximately \$7.2 million, the Company may not have the capital to finance its operations including any unforeseen expenses such as higher than anticipated legal costs and uninsured catastrophe to the Company operations for the next 12 months.
 The ability of the Company to continue as a going concern is dependent on the Company obtaining adequate capital to fund its operations until it becomes profitable.
-If the Company is unable to obtain adequate capital, it could be forced to cease operations or substantially curtail its drug development activities.
+If the Company is unable to obtain adequate capital and/or generate additional revenue under the Merck Collaboration Agreement, it could be forced to cease operations or substantially curtail its drug development activities.
 The accompanying financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and the classification of liabilities should the Company be unable to continue as a going concern.